Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Abstract

 \section{Abstract}

-We revisit Landau's theory by renormalizing quadratic coefficients from nonlinear polynomial equations to adapt them to the system's dimensionality.
-These coefficients are employed to perform detailed specific-heat calculations for several high-temperature superconductors near the superconducting transition.
-We phenomenologically explain the change in the specific heat jump using Ginzburg-Landau theory, which is applicable to any spatial arrangement and interactions between electrons that influence the system's symmetries.
-We discuss the effects that may lead to the rapid and non-monotonic variation of the specific heat jump, $\Delta{C_p}/T_{c}$, across the transition over relatively small ranges of fluctuations, focusing particularly on changes attributed to the Sommerfeld coefficient in the normal state.
-We quantitatively explain the considerable reduction, disappearance, or significant enhancement of the specific heat anomaly at the superconducting transition, considering strong fluctuation corrections to the Ginzburg-Landau theory of low-dimensional systems.
-Additionally, we study the evolution of specific heat jumps by varying the system's dimensionality and discuss the results in relation to experimental observations of specific-heat jumps in iron-, yttrium-, and bismuth-based superconductors, as well as in $\beta$-pyrochlore oxides superconductors like $KOs_2O_6$.
+In this work, Landau's theory is revisited by renormalizing quadratic coefficients derived from nonlinear polynomial equations to account for system dimensionality.
+In this respect, the generated coefficients, which include an intrinsic energy parameter specific to each material, enable precise specific-heat calculations for a range of high-temperature superconductors near the superconducting transition.
+To that end, the change in the specific heat jump is explained phenomenologically, which applies to any spatial arrangement and electron interactions that influence system symmetries.
+Moreover, effects leading to rapid, non-monotonic variation in the specific heat jump, $\Delta{C_p}/T_{c}$, across the transition are examined, with particular emphasis on changes attributed to the Sommerfeld coefficient in the normal state.
+The considerable reduction, disappearance, or significant enhancement of the specific heat anomaly at the superconducting transition is quantitatively explained by incorporating strong fluctuation corrections to the Landau theory for low-dimensional systems.
+Furthermore, the evolution of specific-heat jumps with system dimensionality is analyzed, and the results are discussed in relation to experimental observations of specific-heat jumps in yttrium- and bismuth-based superconductors, as well as in zero-dimensional superconductors.